survivejs/site/pages/blog/93-webpackbin-interview.md

 Thanks for the interview Christian!
 I remember using WebpackBin on my early workshops and it was particularly great to see the recent upgrades made to the service.
 If you haven't tried it in a while, it's worth another look.

-You can find the service at [webpackbin.com](https://www.webpackbin.com/).
 If you want to check out the source, see [webpackbin on GitHub](https://github.com/cerebral/webpackbin).
+The service itself isn't online anymore.